Best Jobs for Seniors & Retirees: Over 35 Good Options

 24. Gardener

-Take advantage of your years of gardening experience by offering assistance to homeowners or other property owners who don't have green thumbs or the knowledge to care for their landscapes and flowering plants.
+Take advantage of your years of gardening experience by assisting homeowners or other property owners who don't have the time or knowledge to care for their landscapes and flowering plants.

 25. Event usher or attendant